-Thurston Griggs to Appalachain Trail to Black Rock is a 3.4 mile out and back trail located near Myersville, MD that features beautiful wild flowers and is rated as moderate.
+Thurston Griggs to Appalachain Trail to Black Rock is a 3.4 mile out and back trail located near Myersville, Maryland that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until November.

 From White Oak Dr, Hagerstown, MD to Black Rock Summit